mmphego/mmphego.github.io/_posts/2026-03-05-Running-Google-ADK-Agents-on-AWS-Bedrock-via-LiteLLM.md

 That's what identity state management does for our agents.
 A single identifier comes in, the system resolves it into a full customer profile - accounts, products, contact details, access boundaries - and stamps it into the agent's session state before the first message is even sent.
 Every tool the agent calls gets this identity for free.
 No duplicate API lookups, no inconsistent data, no "which customer are we talking about?" mid-conversation.

 The boundaries are the part that matters most.
 Back to the hospital: the paediatric ward checks the patient file and says, "This patient is 45 years old.
 We only treat children.
-You shall not pass (*channelling Gandalf*)."
+You shall not pass (*channelling Gandalf*)!!!"
 The orthopaedic ward says, "No surgical history on file.
 Not our patient."
 Each ward knows what kind of patients it handles, and it enforces that at the door — not halfway through a consultation.
 Show up at the wrong ward?
 You're turned away at the door before you ever see a doctor.

 One lookup, shared everywhere, enforced at the gate.
 But enough about hospitals - you and I aren't doctors anyways.
 Well, not the useful kind.
 We're the kind that debug pod restarts at midnight and call it "practice".

+Further reading on identity state management in Agentic AI: https://gemini.google.com/share/48065527603e

 ---